-Alternatively, if you are unfamiliar with how adjusting the Colors to a specific setting, there are also a certain number of presets available, which forces the color output to specific color standards.
+Alternatively, if you are unfamiliar with how to adjust the colors to a specific setting, there are also a certain number of presets available, which forces the color output to specific color standards.

 How to set custom P7 values

 1. In the main menu, select Image → Advanced → RealColor P7.